 Focals are worth a look if you’re ready for smart glasses.
 With AR only you can see, they're discrete, and there’s a good chance people will mistake them for regular glasses or, with the included-clip on lenses, sunglasses.

 But a lot of what you’re paying for is that look.
 In terms of apps, Focals has the minimum, but I’d like to see more.
 Control over music, a video streaming app, a voice-to-notes taker or even some games would make the $999 specs more appealing.
 While that price is in line with competitors, you can still get a laptop for that amount, so the more functionality, the better.

 Among Focals’ current apps, there are some small, but noticeable, limitations, such as iPhone users’ texts sending from a different number and the inability to click on links or media or see the calendar or weather for upcoming days.
 The glasses usually alert you when you have an incoming/missed call, but a couple of times my review unit failed to do so.

 The image quality also has room for improvement.
 In addition to the occasional ghost images, two of my review samples displayed content that was legible but looked slightly shaky, like a CRT monitor, making text in particular a little irritating to look at with mild, unwanted blur.

 But if you’ve been waiting for a pair of smart glasses that offer function without obliterating your fashion cred, there’s no better choice currently than Focals.
 With the Vuzix Blade currently starting at $799, the Focals are $200 cheaper and much better-looking.
 However, the Blade’s display is much sharper.
 The mandatory Loop controller can be viewed as a burden, but it’s a small price to pay for subtlety.
-If you’re willing to pay the premium price required of smart glasses and can get to Brooklyn or Toronto, Focals promise the best style, a fun, easy-to-use (but basic) user experience and premium fitting.
+If you’re willing to pay the premium price required of smart glasses and can get to Brooklyn, Toronto or a newer iPhone, Focals promise the best style, a fun, easy-to-use (but basic) user experience and premium fitting.